x-govuk/govuk-design-history-docs/docs/directory.md

 layout: sub-navigation
 order: 6
 title: Directory
-description: Design histories managed using this project.
+description: A list of design histories managed using this project.
 ---

 ### Department for Education